 | Prompt template with history | MessagesPlaceholder in ChatPromptTemplate |

-The same pattern — RunnableWithMessageHistory + SQLChatMessageHistory + a Streamlit streaming UI — scales directly to production chatbots backed by PostgreSQL, Redis, or any other BaseChatMessageHistory implementation LangChain supports.
+This is how we build a chatbot.
+The memory wrapper remembers, SQLite stores, Streamlit draws, and .stream() makes it feel alive.
+The same pattern scales directly to production chatbots backed by PostgreSQL, Redis, or any other BaseChatMessageHistory implementation LangChain supports.